ankitects/faqs/src/the-2021-scheduler.md

 even though you have a backlog, you can enable the "New cards ignore review limit" option in deck options.

-The limits of each deck control the number of cards that will be gathered from that deck and its subdecks.
+In a deck tree, the limits of each deck will control the number of cards that gathered from that deck and its subdecks.
 Limits are applied from the deck you select, so if you select a child deck, its parents' limits will not apply.
-For example, with the following limits:
+For example, if the following are the limits:

 - Parent: 100
 - Parent::Child: 30